buildbot/buildbot/master/docs/developer/master-worker.rst

 --------------

 Each worker has a set of builders which can run on it.
-These are represented by distinct classes on the master and slave, just like the BuildSlave and Bot objects described above.
+These are represented by distinct classes on the master and worker, just like the BuildSlave and Bot objects described above.

-On the slave side, builders are represented as instances of the :class:`buildslave.bot.SlaveBuilder` class.
+On the worker side, builders are represented as instances of the :class:`buildslave.bot.SlaveBuilder` class.
 On the master side, they are represented by the :class:`buildbot.process.workerforbuilder.SlaveBuilder` class.
 The identical names are a source of confusion.
-The following will refer to these as the slave-side and master-side SlaveBuilder classes.
+The following will refer to these as the worker-side and master-side SlaveBuilder classes.
 Each object keeps a reference to its opposite in ``self.remote``.

 Slave-Side SlaveBuilder Methods